 Visiting Madison Square ParkMadison Square Park is nested in between NoMad and the Flatiron District in Midtown Manhattan.
 Carrying northbound vehicle traffic, Madison Avenue defines the eastern border of the park.
 5th Avenue, which accommodates cars heading southbound, marks the western part of the green space.
 This historic park is also bound by West 23rd Street and East 26th Street.
 The famous Broadway defines the irregularly shaped southwestern corner of the park.
 Parking isn't available at this public space, so you'll need to search for some metered spots or parking garages in the vicinity.
 Nevertheless, the wide avenues and streets near the park are suitable for quick pickups and drop-offs of passengers.
 It's highly recommended that you take the New York City Subway train to the E 23rd Street station.
 This underground stop gets service from the N, Q, R and W lines.
 Therefore, Madison Square Park is directly connected to various parts of Manhattan, Queens and Brooklyn.
 You can also ride a Metropolitan Transportation Authority (MTA) bus to various stops on Madison Avenue or 5th Avenue.

-Location: nested in between NoMad and the Flatiron Districts, New York City, NY
+Location: nested in between NoMad and the Flatiron Districts, New York, NY

 Click here to visit Madison Square Park official website.

 Note: This information can change without notice.
 Confirm all details directly with the company in question.